Baby's Teeth and Gums

 How Can I Find Free and Low-cost Dental Insurance?

 Dental care is included in Apple Health for Kids the state-sponsored insurance program for children.
 Washington’s Apple Health for Kids is free or low-cost health insurance that provides medical, dental, vision, mental health and prescription benefits to children under age 19.
 If your child is eligible for Apple Health for Kids and is between birth and 6th birthday, they can also be enrolled in Washington’s ABCD program.
-Call the Family Health Hotline (800-322-2588) to learn if your children qualify.
+Call the Help Me Grow Washington Hotline (800-322-2588) to learn if your children qualify.
 Learn more about Apple Health for Kids and ABCD.

 - Washington Dental Service Foundation Factsheet

 - Download Taking Care of Your Child’s Baby Teeth brochure

 Find Dental Care for Your Child and Family